mingliangguo/redautumn.github.com/_posts/2016-07-18-setup-your-macbook-as-a-developer-machine.md

 #### Troubleshooting

 - I have recently experienced a random issue that iTerm hangs and I have to do a OS reboot to clear it up.
 It's fairly painful, since Terminal.app is affected also.
 I ended up using [Hyper Terminal](https://hyper.is/) as a backup when this occurs and I don't want to reboot.
 I haven't figured out the root cause of the issue yet.
 Here is a [stackover flow discussion around the same issue](http://apple.stackexchange.com/questions/267668/terminal-login-hangs/269286).
 I will post an update once I have this fixed.
+- Use `time zsh -c -i exit` to tune up the zsh loading time.
+And use `zprof` to find out what has contributed to the longer loading time.
+  -  or use lazy load for some time-consuming plugins - https://kevin.burke.dev/kevin/profiling-zsh-startup-time/

 ## enable vi mode in zsh